telefonicaid/fiware-monitoring/README.rst

 Build and Install
 =================

-The recommended procedure is to install using RPM packages in CentOS 6.x, or DEB packages in Ubuntu 12.04/14.04 LTS.
+The recommended procedure is to install using *rpm* packages in CentOS 6.x, or *deb* packages in Ubuntu 12.04/14.04 LTS.
 If you are interested in building from sources, check `this document <doc/manuals/admin/build_source.rst>`_.